slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Naval Ravikant [1974]*

 > *"A lie has speed but truth has endurance."
--- Edgar J. Mohn*
+-- Edgar J. Mohn *

 > *"We are each entitled to our own opinion, but no one is entitled to his own facts."
--- Patrick Moynihan*
+-- Patrick Moynihan *

-> *"The truth will set you free, but first it will piss you off."
--- Gloria Steinem*

 > *"Words are used, first and foremost, to soften the inflexibility of truth."
 -- rapahelz@x*